Sylvester McGrew

-Sylvester Lee McGrew Sr. (born February 27, 1960) is an American former professional football defensive end who played one season in the National Football League (NFL) for the Green Bay Packers.
+Sylvester Lee McGrew Sr. (born February 27, 1960) is an American former professional football player who was a defensive end for one season with the Green Bay Packers of the National Football League (NFL).
 He played college football for the Tulane Green Wave.

 Early life

 McGrew was born on February 27, 1960, in New Orleans, Louisiana.
 Also known by the name "Sly," he attended West Jefferson High School in Harvey, Louisiana, and was their fifth alumnus in the NFL.
 At West Jefferson, McGrew played football as a defensive end and was one of the best at his position in the area.
 He was named all-district as a junior and then as a senior was chosen all-district, the district defensive MVP, all-New Orleans and first-team all-state class AAAA.

 College career

 McGrew enrolled at Tulane University in New Orleans in 1978.
 He saw playing time as a freshman for the Tulane Green Wave football team, including against Memphis State where he had three sacks and a fumble recovery.
 He converted to defensive tackle at Tulane.
 A part-time starter beginning as a sophomore and later a full-time starter, he totaled 72 tackles as a junior in 1980 and then moved to linebacker in 1981.
 He graduated following the 1981 season, having been a four-year letterman with the Green Wave.